Jondolf/bevy_transform_interpolation/README.md

 }
 ```

-- At the start of the `FixedFirst` schedule, the states are reset to `None`.
+The states are updated by the `TransformInterpolationPlugin` or `TransformExtrapolationPlugin`
+depending on whether the entity has `TransformInterpolation` or `TransformExtrapolation` components.

+If interpolation is used:

-- In `FixedFirst`, for every entity with the `TranslationInterpolation` component, `start` is set to the current `Transform`.
+- In `FixedFirst`, `start` is set to the current `Transform`.
-- In `FixedLast`, for every entity with the `TranslationInterpolation` component, `end` is set to the current `Transform`.
+- In `FixedLast`, `end` is set to the current `Transform`.

-This way, `start` represents the "old" state, while `end` represents the "new" state after changes have been made to `Transform`
-in between `FixedFirst` and `FixedLast`.
-Rotation and scale are handled similarly.

-The easing is then performed in `RunFixedMainLoop`, right after `FixedMain`, before `Update`.
+If extrapolation is used:

+- In `FixedLast`, `start` is set to the current `Transform`, and `end` is set to the `Transform` predicted based on velocity.

-If the `Transform` is detected to have changed since the last easing run but *outside*
+At the start of the `FixedFirst` schedule, the states are reset to `None`.
+If the `Transform` is detected to have changed
-of the fixed timestep schedules, the easing is reset to `None` to prevent overwriting the change.
+since the last easing run but *outside* of the fixed timestep schedules, the easing is also reset to `None` to prevent overwriting the change.

-Note that the core easing logic and components are intentionally not tied to interpolation directly.
-A physics engine could implement **transform extrapolation** using velocity and the same easing functionality,
-supplying its own `TranslationExtrapolation` and `RotationExtrapolation` components.
+The actual easing is performed in `RunFixedMainLoop`, right after `FixedMain`, before `Update`.
+By default, linear interpolation (`lerp`) is used for translation and scale, and spherical linear interpolation (`slerp`)
+is used for rotation.

+However, thanks to the modular and flexible architecture, other easing methods can also be used.
+The `TransformHermiteEasingPlugin` provides an easing backend using Hermite interpolation,
+overwriting the linear interpolation for specific entities with the `NonlinearTranslationEasing`
+and `NonlinearRotationEasing` marker components.
+Custom easing solutions can be implemented using the same pattern.

 ## License